-Examples of crisis situations related to the workplace are accidents, serious illness or the death of a colleague, staff cuts, fire, assault, theft and harassment.
+Examples of crisis situations related to the workplace include accidents, serious illness or the death of a colleague, staff cuts, fire, assault, theft and harassment.

 Examples of situations outside work that may cause an employee to end up in crisis are deaths or illness in the family, changes in their family situation, drug abuse, crime and accidents.

 Whether or not an incident leads to a state of crisis depends not only on the nature of the incident or situation but also on how the victim experiences and reacts to it.
 People react differently and what is experienced as a crisis by one person can be experienced as threatening but manageable by another.
 How we deal with a crisis situation is affected by our personality, the current living situation we are in, our previous experiences of traumatic events, etc.